bmeck/snapshot-utils/manual/terms.md

+This page consists mostly of definitions (es-doc won't let me name manual pages anything I want).

 # Snapshot
 synonyms: [Heapsnapshot](#Snapshot), [Heapdump](#Snapshot)

 This is the representation of all *non-primitive* objects on that a GC is tracking.
+For our purposes, primitives are anything with type `number`, `boolean`, `undefined`, and the value `null`.

+**Stings are not primitives.**

+So, given that knowledge, while `a={}`'s value of `a` will be represented in the snapshot `b=1` will appear as an empty property called `b` only.
+There will be no knowledge of what is contained within `b` not even a type.

-It is a graph that may contain cycles, but has a defined entry point.
+A Snapshot is a graph that may contain cycles, but has a defined entry point.
+The entry point is always defined by the VM and does not represent any particular user code.
+Cycles are caused by objects with circular references such as `x={};x.self=x`.

 ## Root